dcorboy/VGAPViewer/README.md

 ## To Do

 * Convert serialized JSON variable to JSONP
+* I think the minefields should be shown a turn earlier than they are
 * Come up with a better enemy ship explosion animation
 * Support arbitrary map sizes
 * Better frame-by-frame controls, looping control